SandroLinux/SLE-Source-Code/README.md

 # SLE-Source-Code
-An extension which lets you quickly access my content
+An extension which lets you quickly access my content.